EuroIntervention 2021;17:848-855. DOI: 10.4244/EIJ-D-21-00254

 Background: Bioprosthetic valve fracture (BVF) is a technique to reduce gradients in valve-in-valve transcatheter aortic valve implantation (VIV-TAVI) procedures.
-Outcome of VIV-TAVI with BVF has not been compared with VIV-TAVI without BVF.
+The outcome of VIV-TAVI with BVF has not been compared with VIV-TAVI without BVF.

-Results: VARC-2 defined device success was 93% in the BVF- and 68.4% in the control-group (p<0.001).
-The mean transvalvular gradient decreased from 37± 13mmHg to 10.8±5.9mmHg (p<0.001) in the BVF- and from 35± 16mmHg to 15.8±6.8mmHg (p<0.001) in the control-group with a significantly higher final gradient in control (p<0.001).
-The transvalvular gradients did not significantly change over time.
-In-hospital major adverse events occurred in 3.7% in BVF- and 7.6% in control-group (p=0.325).
-A linear mixed model identified BVF, self-expanding transcatheter heart valves (THVs) and other surgical aortic valve (SAV) types other than Mitroflow as predictors for lower transvalvular gradients.
+Results: VARC-2-defined device success was 93% in the BVF group and 68.4% in the control group (p<0.001).
+The mean transvalvular gradient decreased from 37±13 mmHg to 10.8±5.9 mmHg (p<0.001) in the BVF group and from 35±16 mmHg to 15.8±6.8 mmHg (p<0.001) in the control group with a significantly higher final gradient in the control group (p<0.001).
+The transvalvular gradients did not change significantly over time.
+In-hospital major adverse events occurred in 3.7% in the BVF group and 7.6% in the control group (p=0.325).
+A linear mixed model identified BVF, self-expanding transcatheter heart valves (THVs) and other surgical aortic valve (SAV) types other than Mitroflow as predictors of lower transvalvular gradients.

 Conclusions: Compared to VIV-TAVI alone, VIV-TAVI with BVF resulted in a significantly lower transvalvular gradient acutely and at follow-up.
-Independent predictors for lower gradients were the use of self-expanding THVs and the treatment of SAVs other than Mitroflow, irrespective of BVF-performance.
+Independent predictors of lower gradients were the use of self-expanding THVs and the treatment of SAVs other than Mitroflow, irrespective of BVF performance.
 BVF significantly reduced the gradient independently from transcatheter or surgical valve type.